dysosmus/miniflux/README.markdown

 Miniflux is tested with the latest versions of Mozilla Firefox, Google Chrome and Safari.

 I don't use Microsoft products, then I have no idea if Miniflux works correctly with Internet Explorer.

+### How to override application variables?

+There is few settings that can't be changed by the user interface.
+These parameters are defined with PHP constants.

+To override them, create a `config.php` file at the root of the project and change yourself the values.

+By example, to override the default HTTP timeout value:

+    # file config.php

+    <?php

+    // My specific HTTP timeout (5 seconds) define('HTTP_TIMEOUT', 5);

+Actually, the following constants can be overrided:

+- `HTTP_TIMEOUT` => default value is 10 seconds
+- `APP_VERSION` => default value is master
+- `DB_FILENAME` => default value is `data/db.sqlite`